interTwin-eu/itwinai/docs/how-it-works/workflows/explain_workflows.rst

 These components are 'empty'; users have total freedom in how to implement each component, after which the Pipeline wrapper ensures DDP deployability.

-Datagetter
+DataGetter
 ^^^^^^^^^^^^^^
 This component gets or loads the data from a given source and passes it on to the next component.
 Its `execute()` function therefore takes no input and passes on the dataset as a single output.
-The dataset source can be ...
-This component sits at the start of the Pipeline and is usually followed by a `split` component.
+This component sits at the start of the Pipeline and is usually followed by a DataSplitter component.

 The method of loading data is user-defined; the DataGet component provides the needed structure to integrate into the Pipeline structure.
 As such, the user is unconstrained in terms of dataset format, structure, or size.